harvey1344/Parking-Manager-System/README.md

+# Parking-Manager-System

-A CRUD web application for a parking managment system that uses a noSQL JSON document on premise database.
+A CRUD web application for a parking managment system that uses a RESTFUL API to interact with JSON documents.